Oppenheimer lifts Inovio Pharmaceuticals Inc. [INO] price estimate. Who else is bullish?

 Sponsored

-Reports, with partner Advaccine, positive T cell immune response data with INO-4800 as a heterologous booster to an inactivated COVID-19 vaccine.

-Over the last 12 months, INO stock dropped by -72.01%.
-The one-year Inovio Pharmaceuticals Inc. stock forecast points to a potential upside of 64.9.
-The average equity rating for INO stock is currently 2.70, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $2.16, the shares rose to $2.16 and dropped to $1.89, the range by which the price of stock traded the whole day.
+The daily chart for INO points out that the company has recorded -73.88% loss over the past six months.
+However, it is still -20.0% lower than its most recent low trading price.

-The market cap for the stock reached $430.60 million, with 218.94 million shares outstanding and 217.99 million shares in the current float.
-Compared to the average trading volume of 4.99M shares, INO stock reached a trading volume of 6003052 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.55M shares, INO reached to a volume of 11845330 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Oppenheimer have made an estimate for Inovio Pharmaceuticals Inc. shares, keeping their opinion on the stock as Perform, with their previous recommendation back on May 11, 2022.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $8 to $10.
 The new note on the price target was released on January 21, 2022, representing the official price target for Inovio Pharmaceuticals Inc. stock.
 Previously, the target price had yet another drop from $8 to $6, while Jefferies kept a Hold rating on INO stock.
 On September 10, 2021, analysts decreased their price target for INO shares from 9 to 8.

-Inovio Pharmaceuticals Inc. [INO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.08.
-With this latest performance, INO shares dropped by -33.00% in over the last four-week period, additionally sinking by -72.89% over the last 6 months – not to mention a drop of -72.01% in the past year of trading.
+Inovio Pharmaceuticals Inc. [INO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.59.
+With this latest performance, INO shares dropped by -33.10% in over the last four-week period, additionally sinking by -73.88% over the last 6 months – not to mention a drop of -73.18% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Inovio Pharmaceuticals Inc. [INO] shares currently have an operating margin of -17535.79 and a Gross Margin at -166.56.
 Inovio Pharmaceuticals Inc.’s Net Margin is presently recorded at -17109.87.